This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Turkish Bath (Hamam)
+2. Enjoy a Turkish Bath (Hamam)

 You’ll find the Bardakçı Hamam situated down one of the back streets of Bodrum.
 It dates back to the mid-1700’s, and is the oldest Hamam in the area.
 Just look past the unassuming exterior and step inside for a memorable Turkish Bath experience.

 This is no Spa experience!
 The interior is basic and small, and men and women share the Hot Room area.
-There’s no standing on ceremony, and the service can see a bit rough and abrupt – you may even feel like you’ve had a turn in a spin-cycle at the end of it.
+There’s no standing on ceremony, and the service can seem a bit rough and abrupt – you may even feel like you’ve had a turn in a spin-cycle at the end of it.

 But the massage is rigorous, adept,, and appropriate.
 Out of all the Turkish Baths I’ve had in the local area and Istanbul, the Bardakçı Hamam is the best.

-As well as housing the Museum of Underwater Archaeology, it’s elevated vantage point allows for great views of the surrounding area.
+As well as housing the Museum of Underwater Archaeology, its elevated vantage point allows for great views of the surrounding area.

-Best Neighborhoods to Explore in Bodrum
+5. Wander the Neighborhoods in Bodrum

-But just walk down any of it’s cobbled back-streets, and you’ll find small restaurants that cater to the local Turkish crowd.
+But just walk down any of its cobbled backstreets, and you’ll find small restaurants that cater to the local Turkish crowd.
 Here, you’ll get more for your money as well as a relaxing and authentic dining experience.

 As well as discovering the quiet back streets of the Tourist hubs, the Bodrum Peninsula has an array of quieter villages to explore.
 Gündoğan, Kucukbuk, Kadikalesi, Gümüşlük and Akyarlar are a few of my coastal favourites.

-At the inland villages of Derekoy and Dagbelen you may stand out as one of the few English speaking visitors, and it may be a challenge to order a tea the way you like it, but they both offer a local slice of Turkey, where life is unhurried, and the immediacy of today’s modern existence dip slowly out of view like a waning sunset.
+At the inland villages of Derekoy and Dagbelen you may stand out as one of the few English-speaking visitors, and it may be a challenge to order a tea the way you like it, but they both offer a local slice of Turkey, where life is unhurried, and the immediacy of today’s modern existence dip slowly out of view like a waning sunset.

-You should try a Turkish Coffee, even if it’s just once.
+You should try Turkish Coffee, even if it’s just once.
 But don’t head to a tourist cafe and pay 6TL for the experience.
 Instead, opt for one of the local Belediyesi (municipal) cafes, and sample a Turkish coffee where the locals drink, and it’ll only set you back about 1.50-2TL.

-Many of the towns like Bodrum, Gumbet and Turgurtreis have a “Bar Street”, offering a noisy array of bars and clubs to party the night away.
+Many of the towns like Bodrum, Gumbet, and Turgurtreis have a “Bar Street”, offering a noisy array of bars and clubs to party the night away.
 You can even visit the local Marina Bars for high price cocktails.